 Insanity Workout Negatives

 The Insanity Workout can and should be customized to suit your individual fitness level.
 However, if you are very unfit or carrying a lot of excess weight, you might struggle with it initially.
 If you fall into either of these categories, I recommend you start with an easier workout.

 If you suffer from joint pain or you have bad knees, you may find Insanity jarring, and you will probably do better with a more gentle program.
-One that is very popular with women and has excellent feedback is Slim in 6.
+A popular alternative for women that has excellent feedback is Slim in 6.
 (Click the previous link to read a review.)
 With a focus on women’s trouble spots, Slim in 6 is especially effective for trimming the lower body and reducing saddlebags.

 Final Thoughts on the Insanity Workout

 Many fitness experts and home exercisers consider Insanity to be one of the best and fastest ways to get into shape.

 Aside from the impressive body and fitness transformations, the Insanity Workout delivers, what I really like about it is its variety.
 Each of the DVDs in the kit focuses on a different body area, and the exercises change regularly.
 Mixing it up this way challenges the muscles, so they tone up super fast.

 Whether you’re a man or a woman, if you stick with the routines as outlined, by the time you reach the end of the Insanity Workout Program your cardio fitness will have improved far more than you would ever have thought possible.
 You will be toned and sculpted, wearing a smaller clothing size and be brimming with self-confidence and a sense of achievement.